benhoyt/benhoyt.github.com/writings/simple-lists.md

 }
 ```

-As you can see, `QueryRow` is used to fetch a single row from a single, and it's straightforward to use. `Query` fetches multiple rows, and it's a bit more of a hassle -- you have to iterate over the rows, `Scan` each row, check for scan errors, and append it to the slice.
+As you can see, `QueryRow` is used to fetch a single row from a table, and it's straightforward to use. `Query` fetches multiple rows, and it's a bit more of a hassle -- you have to manually iterate over the rows, `Scan` each row, check for scan errors, and append the scanned item to a slice.
 Oh, and remember to `Close` the rows object.
-I tried to find ways to simplify this, but with plain `database/sql`, this is about the best you can do (let me know if you have a better way).
+I tried to find ways to simplify this, but with plain `database/sql`, this is about the best you can do without using reflection (let me know if you can see a better way).

 It's nice to minimize dependencies, but it's definitely a tradeoff.
-I'd recommend using the aforementioned [`sqlx`](https://github.com/jmoiron/sqlx) library if you have to do a lot of querying.
+I'd recommend using the aforementioned `sqlx` library if you have to do a lot of querying.
 With `sqlx`, the `getListItems` helper would lose all of the iteration and `Scan` boilerplate:

 ```go
 func (m *SQLModel) getListItems(listID string) ([]*Item, error) {